Plotting in R#

 • Increase the data point size, change their style and make them repeat between five colours

-• Add a legend top the top right of the plot showing the five colours you have chosen and labelling them A, B, C, D, and E
+• Add a legend to the top right of the plot showing the five colours you have chosen and labelling them A, B, C, D, and E

-2. Using “iris”, create a scatter plot with “Sepal.Length” on x-axis, labelled “Sepal length (cm)”, and the other three variables plotted on y-axis, with the label being “Size (cm)”
+2. Using “iris”, create a scatter plot with “Sepal.Length” on the x-axis, labelled “Sepal length (cm)”, and the other three variables plotted on the y-axis, with the label being “Size (cm)”

-• Colour the three species differently and make the three measures different style of points
+• Colour the three species differently and make the three measures different point styles

 • Add a legend to show all the groups, and make sure it doesn’t cover any points